mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 });
 {% endhighlight %}

-`VideoStream.get()` returns a promise, which once resolved gives us the media stream.
+`VideoStream.get()` returns a promise, which once resolved gives us the media stream of the user.
 When the promise is resolved we initialize the `Room` passing the stream as argument.
 In order to visualize the video captured by our web cam we use `URL.createObjectURL`, to be able to set it as `src` of a video element in our HTML.

 As next step we check whether the `roomId` is provided.
 If it is provided we simply join the room with the associated `roomId`: `Room.joinRoom(parseInt($routeParams.roomId, 10));`, otherwise we create a new room.
 Once the room is created we redirect the user to the room's URL.